kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/99_Glossary.md

 ## Summary

-In this lab, you are familiarized with OpenAI large language models (LLM), natural language processing (NLP), prompt, prompt engineering and tokens.
+In this exercise, you are familiarized with OpenAI large language models (LLM), natural language processing (NLP), prompt, prompt engineering and tokens.

 ### You have successfully completed the Hands-on Lab.